 These findings suggest that beta-hydroxybutyrate inhibits the activity of the NLRP3 inflammasome, reducing the symptoms of gout.
 Researchers do not know if these results translate to humans, however.
 Learn more about the health effects of beta-hydroxybutyrate in our overview article.

-Kabuki syndrome is a debilitating inherited disorder caused by mutations in two genes involved in the regulation of chromatin remodeling, an early step in DNA transcription.
-Ketones such as beta-hydroxybutyrate have been shown to enhance DNA transcription and gene expression.
+Kabuki syndrome is a debilitating inherited disorder caused by mutations in two genes that regulate chromatin remodeling, an early step in DNA transcription.
+Ketones such as beta-hydroxybutyrate enhance DNA transcription and gene expression.
 Findings from one group of researchers demonstrate that a ketogenic diet can alleviate some of the neurological deficits of Kabuki syndrome and improve memory.

 Kabuki syndrome is named for the facial features common to people with the disorder, which looked similar to Kabuki theatre makeup to the Japanese scientists who first researched the disease.
-In addition to distinctive facial features, the syndrome causes a wide range of health problems such as heart defects, difficulty eating, weak muscle tone, immune deficiency, and intellectual disability.
-This wide range of severe health issues is explained by the fundamental importance of chromatin remodeling to the body's functioning, which is impaired in people with Kabuki syndrome.
+In addition to distinctive facial features, the syndrome causes a wide range of health problems, such as heart defects, difficulty eating, weak muscle tone, immune deficiency, and intellectual disability.
+Scientists attribute this wide range of severe health issues to impaired chromatin remodeling.

 Chromatin is the name for the coiled structure DNA forms within the cells of plants and animals that resembles a tangled telephone cord.
-This coiled structure prevents DNA from being opened and transcribed (the first step in gene expression and DNA replication) randomly.
-Chromatin is wrapped around histone proteins that open or close the chromatin based on whether the histone has a chemical tag called an acetyl group attached or not.
-As DNA accumulates epigenetic changes over the lifespan, histones become resistant to acetylation, chromatin is harder to open, and gene expression slows.
+This unique structure prevents DNA's random opening and transcription (the first step in gene expression and replication).
+Chromatin encircles histone proteins, which can modulate chromatin accessibility through the presence or absence of chemical tags known as acetyl groups.
+As DNA undergoes cumulative epigenetic modifications throughout an organism's life, histones can develop resistance to acetylation.
+Consequently, chromatin becomes less amenable to unwinding, leading to a decrease in the rate of gene expression.
 Histone deacetylase (HDAC) inhibitors, such as the ketone beta-hydroxybutyrate (BHB), are compounds that help release histones, open chromatin, prevent loss of gene expression with aging, and may even lengthen lifespan.

-The researchers used a strain of mice that have the same DNA mutations that cause Kabuki syndrome in humans and fed them either a normal diet or a ketogenic diet for two weeks.
-The researchers fed a third group of mice a normal diet and gave them three daily injections of BHB for two weeks.
-To assess memory and cognitive performance, mice completed a water maze, a sensitive measure of hippocampal function, which is closely related to memory.
+The researchers used a strain of mice with the same DNA mutations that cause Kabuki syndrome in humans and fed them either a normal or a ketogenic diet for two weeks.
+The researchers provided a third group of mice with a regular diet and three daily BHB injections for two weeks.
+To assess memory and cognitive performance, mice completed a water maze, a sensitive measure of hippocampal function.
 The researchers measured changes in gene expression, HDAC activity, and neurogenesis.

-Compared to a normal chow diet, a ketogenic diet increased the concentration of serum BHB, normalized acetylated histone levels, and increased the expression of several genes that are downregulated in Kabuki syndrome.
+Compared to a regular chow diet, a ketogenic diet increased the concentration of serum BHB, normalized acetylated histone levels, and increased the expression of several genes downregulated in Kabuki syndrome.
 These changes in gene expression enhanced multiple markers of neurogenesis and improved performance during the water maze test.
-Mice eating a normal diet that received daily BHB injections achieved similar serum BHB levels as mice eating a ketogenic diet and experienced the same gains in neurogenesis.
+Mice eating a regular diet that received daily BHB injections achieved similar serum BHB levels as mice eating a ketogenic diet and experienced the same gains in neurogenesis.

-This comprehensive study provides insight into the potential of ketogenic diets and supplemental BHB to improve deficits in gene expression in mice with a debilitating genetic disorder.
-Future research is needed to translate these insights into clinically useful information for humans.
+This comprehensive study provides insight into the potential of ketogenic diets and supplemental BHB to improve deficits in gene expression in mice with a genetic disorder.
+Future research is needed to translate these insights into clinically useful information.

 Q: Which foods increase BHB production on a ketogenic diet?
-A: Medium chain triglycerides (MCTs) have been shown to increase BHB production in some people.
+A: Medium chain triglycerides (MCTs) increase BHB production in some people.
 Dietary sources of MCTs include coconut oil, palm kernel oil, butter, milk, yogurt, cheese, and supplements.
-However, it is unknown how these foods affect ketosis in humans in general and individuals particularly, who can vary widely in their metabolism of different foods.
+However, it is unknown how these foods affect human ketosis, which can vary widely with the intake of different foods.

 Q: Which types of exercise are best for BHB production?
-A: Some research suggests that endurance exercise may be better for enhancing BHB production compared to resistance training.
-This is likely due to faster exhaustion of glycogen stores, which increases the ketogenesis.
+A: Some research suggests that endurance exercise may be better for enhancing BHB production compared to resistance training, likely due to faster exhaustion of glycogen stores, which increases the ketogenesis.